 Applicants to the B.S. in Nursing program should identify the entry point to which they seek admission (A, B, or C above).
 Following that, they should consult the information below to determine their basic eligibility for consideration at that level.
 Then, based on an understanding of these applicant pools and the minimum standards for admission consideration, potential applicants may secure application materials or additional information (see Application, p.
-37).
+26).
+Admission to the nursing program is highly competitive and selective.